Our Services

 Helpful Resources

-Follow the 1-hour rule: stop all screens at least one hour before bed, because blue light and mental stimulation suppress melatonin, delay sleep onset, and can lower sleep quality.
+Stop screens at least 1 hour before bed to protect your sleep.
+Blue light and mental stimulation from phones, TVs, and tablets suppress melatonin, delay sleep onset, and reduce overall sleep quality.

 So how much screen time is too much before bed?